Publicado en

 • Agility in the face of regulatory changes: Allows you to adapt attributes and documentation without redoing manual processes.

-• Integration with other platforms: Such as BIM, digital catalogs or document management systems.
+• Integration with other platforms: Such as BIM, digital catalogs, or document management systems.

 How to prepare